 Hawaiian lomi lomi massage is one part of traditional Native Hawaiian medicine.
 The traditional practice of lomi lomi is about connecting with spirit.
 The practice includes not only massage but also cleansing, heat, diet, topical herbal therapy, exercise, and ho'oponopono (a practice of forgiveness described in the book Zero Limits).

 A number of different lomi lomi techniques have been passed down through the generations in Hawaiian families.
-Today, many non-native-Hawaiian massage therapists who offer this technique are doing massage based on the teachings of Auntie Margaret Machado or Abraham Kawai'i.
+Today, many non-native-Hawaiian massage therapists who offer this technique are doing massage based on the teachings of either Auntie Margaret Machado or Abraham Kawai'i.
 They were among the first Hawaiians to start teaching non-Hawaiians in the 1970s.

 First, and foremost, this massage is a spiritual and energetic practice designed to align the body, mind, and spirit.
 The kahuna (experts) in lomi lomi believe suppressed emotions, mental disturbances, and/or spiritual disharmony cause physical pain and disease.
 The focus is to remove energetic congestion from the body, letting the body heal itself.